 - Build a glossary of terms to make sure all your writers use the same terminology to define a concept

 - Give directions about using units of measure; if you need them to use the metric system, for example

 - Provide clear instructions on word count, phrase length, format, and the length of paragraphs.

 - Add a list of accepted acronyms and abbreviations

-- Set rules for choosing sources and adding links in your knowledge base article.
+- Set rules for choosing sources and adding links to your knowledge base article.